Rugby: England keep Grand Slam dream alive after Italy scare

 But two tries in three minutes early in the second half from Danny Care and Elliot Daly, the latter converted by Owen Farrell, saw England into a 17-10 lead.

-The opening quarter ended with the game still scoreless as Italy, coached by former Ireland fullback Conor O'Shea, frustrated the home side.
+The opening quarter had ended with the game still scoreless as Italy frustrated England.

 Hartley repeatedly asked for clarification from referee Romain Poite over what he would allow at the ruck, only for the French official to reply "I am not a coach".